Emmanuel Lemelson: Hedge fund manager

-In 2012, Lemelson founded Lemelson Capital Management, LLC, the sole sponsor and general partner of The Amvona Fund, L.P. that focuses on deep value and special situations.
+In 2012, Lemelson founded Lemelson Capital Management, LLC, the sole sponsor and general partner of The Amvona Fund, L.P. and Spruce Peak Fund, LP that focus on deep value and special situations.

+The Amvona Fund, LP

 In 2014, he shorted the stock of World Wrestling Entertainment, questioning the value of the company's brand. and stating that he believed the company had made material misrepresentations about both its performance and operating model.
 When the share price subsequently fell, Lemelson went long the stock and called for new leadership or a sale of the company.

 In late April, 2014 Lemelson announced he was building a stake in the semiconductor and LED equipment maker Kulicke & Soffa Industries (NASDAQ: KLIC), saying the company was "absurdly" undervalued.
 In a letter to the company's CEO Lemelson said he had amassed a stake of nearly 1% and planned to continue buying.
 Following his commentary, shares rose nearly 10% on triple the normal trading volume.

-In June 2014, he shorted the stock of Ligand Pharmaceuticals, criticizing its business practices, drug Promacta, and relationship to Viking Therapeutics while publishing open letters to Congress regarding the alleged abuses.
-Lemelson's fund made $1.3 million when he covered the short position in October of the same year; by then, Ligand had lost $500 million of its market capitalization.
-Company executives and congressmen Duncan Hunter later urged the SEC to charge Lemelson with a scheme to defraud investors.
+In June 2014, he shorted the stock of Ligand Pharmaceuticals, criticizing its business practices in a 56-page report alleging fraud and insolvency and focusing on the drug Promacta and its relationship to Viking Therapeutics.
+He also wrote letters to Congress regarding the alleged abuses.
+The report allegedly caused a $500 million drop in the company's market capitalization and, after covering his short position in October 2014, a profit of $1.3 million to Lemelson.

 Lemelson's activities led the Amvona Fund to be ranked in three months during 2013–14 among the world's top performing hedge funds, and by mid 2015 the company reported a net return of 150 percent since its launch.

-His investment research and analysis has been cited in The Wall Street Journal, USA Today, New York Post,Fox Business Network and The Street, but has led to conflicting views, with The Motley Fool characterizing Lemelson as "especially harsh," while Benzinga compared his firm to Smith Barney.

 In October 2015, The Wall Street Journal published an article about Lemelson that included a claim that he boasted of his ability to "crash" stocks and quoted him as saying "My whole life I always knew things before they happened.
 I guess it's just a gift from God".
-Lemelson later published a response to the story, calling it a "directory of fallacies," and outlined what he described as 14 major factual errors and omissions, but did not deny the quote regarding prescience.
+Lemelson later published a response to the story, calling it a "directory of fallacies", and outlined what he described as 14 major factual errors and omissions, but did not deny the quote regarding prescience.
 Dow Jones (the owner of The Wall Street Journal) stated that they stood by their story.

+Spruce Peak Fund, LP

+In 2021, Lemelson set up his second fund, Spruce Peak, LP.
+From March 1, 2021 to December 31, 2023 it has reported an annualized return of 16.92%, compared to the S&P 500 TR's 9.96% performance over the same time period.